dosbox-staging/dosbox-staging/website/docs/getting-started/introduction.md

-If you already have DOSBox Staging installed on your computer, or if you have used it in the past but have uninstalled it, most likely you have a primary configuration file named `dosbox-staging.conf` somewhere on your drive (this is also referred to as the global configuration).
+If you already have DOSBox Staging installed on your computer, or if you have used it in the past but have uninstalled it, most likely you have a primary configuration file named `dosbox-staging.conf` somewhere on your drive (this is sometimes also referred to as the default or global configuration).

 The guide assumes the default settings of the latest stable release, so it's highly recommended to remove any existing primary configuration files first (but make sure to back them up).
-If the primary config does not exist, DOSBox Staging will create it on the first launch.
+If the primary config file does not exist in an platform-specific location, DOSBox Staging will create it on the first launch.
 If it exists, it will be used, but the defaults of some settings might have changed between releases, or you might have tweaked some settings yourself.
-These differences may render the instructions in the guide invalid as the defaults are assumed.
+These differences may render the instructions in the guide invalid as the default setttings are assumed.

 This is where the primary config is located on each platform: